offbynull/xplore-path/README.md

 * `($distinct(/mouse_assays.zip/*/0/GO_Term) inner join /goslim_mouse.json/graphs//*[./meta/definition/val = g'*neuro*'] on [$regex_extract(.//l, '\d{7}') = $regex_extract(.//r//id, '\d{7}')])` - Across all mouse assays, list gene ontology terms in the mouse assay that are related to neuro

-The query above is made up of thw two sub-queries `$distinct(/mouse_assays.zip/*/0/GO_Term)` amd `/goslim_mouse.json/graphs//*[./meta/definition/val = g'*neuro*']`.
+The query above is made up of the two sub-queries `$distinct(/mouse_assays.zip/*/0/GO_Term)` amd `/goslim_mouse.json/graphs//*[./meta/definition/val = g'*neuro*']`.
 The former lists grabs the distinct gene ontology terms used across all mouse assays and the latter pulls out gene ontology terms related to neuro.
 The results are then inner joined.

 :warning: **Xplore Path joins are currently slow.** At the moment, the joining logic hasn't been optimized.
 Expect joins to be incredibly slow: O(n^2).

 </details>

 If you've used XPath before, the queries above should feel familiar as Xplore Path's query language is heavily inspired by XPath.
 In addition to basic XPath syntax, Xplore Path provides several major updates: